codatio/codat-docs/docs/expenses/config-and-categorize.md

 [Tracking categories](/sync-for-expenses-api#/schemas/TrackingCategoryMappingInfo) are used to monitor specific cost centers and control budgets that sit outside of the standard chart of accounts.
 Your customers may use tracking categories to group and track the income and costs of specific departments (e.g. Sales and marketing), projects, locations, or customers.

-When pushing an expense reconciliation, you can include a tracking category to further categorize this expense.
+When writing an expense reconciliation, you can include a tracking category to further categorize this expense.

 ### Tax rates